kermage/generator-themeplate/README.md

 #### Available Tasks

 - `npm run lint` and `npm run fix` - Run scripts and styles against the coding rules set
-- `gulp pot` - Generate a POT file for the localization
 - `gulp bump` - Bump version in files; package and assets

 ##### Bump Options